 I saw her several times and liked her work.

 I felt like she would have the most training in how to treat eyes like mine.
 After talking to her about my goals, she also suggested filler.
-I had only done it 6 months prior so I am holding off on another round for now.
+I had only done it 6 months prior so I am holding off on another round for now and still pleased with the results.

 Botox versus Dysport

-After a few more rounds of Botox with my newer doctor, I was noticing that it was wearing off closer to 3 months where it used to be able to go for 4.
+After a few more rounds of Botox with my new doctor, I was noticing that it was wearing off closer to 3 months where it used to be able to go for 4.

 I’m lucky that I have the money to do this treatment, I get that.
 But I am a consumer just like you and don’t want to throw money away needlessly.